Leon24k/leon24k/README.md

         }

     def life_philosophy(self):
-        return "Code like a poet, architect like an engineer, efficient like an F1 driver"
+        return "Code like a poettic, architect like an engineer, efficient like an F1 driver"
 ```

 <!-- Animated Tech Stack -->